We analyzed 100m posts so you don’t have to

 In this article, I want to give you 3 solutions that can help you find the questions people are talking about.
 These are:

-We used every one of these apps in our content creation strategy for Bannersnack and it helped us a lot, saving time, finding new ideas for new posts that are relevant for the industry and give the right solution for the right problem.
+We used every one of these apps in our content creation strategy for Bannersnack and it helped us a lot, saving time, finding new blog post ideas that are relevant for the industry and give the right solution for the right problem.

 There are many content marketers out there who are afraid of SEO and they believe that MOZ is only about SEO.